 It is difficult to picture now, but for most of London’s history, the shape of the city was defined by its huge perimeter wall.

-Seeking out the ruins, by walking the route of the old Roman and medieval city walls, is a great way of getting in touch with and learnign about that element of London’s past.
-It is also a very pleasant walk that takes you through some fascinating parts of London.
+Walking the route of the old Roman and medieval city walls, is a great way of getting in touch with London’s past.
+It is also a very pleasant walk that takes you through some fascinating parts of the city.

 Here is my suggested self-guided walk (roughly 4km).
 Along the way you’ll find crumbling medieval towers, great imposing walls and ruins in some surprising places…